kaylaisher/cbm_library/README.md

 #### We also build on GLM-SAGA for sparse final-layer training and related tooling.

 ## Acknowledgement
 #### This is a project of International Summer Research Program at UCSD.
-Developed my PIN-CI HUANG, National Cetral University.
+Developed by PIN-CI HUANG, National Cetral University.
 Under the supervision of Prof. Lily Weng and Ph.D Ge Yan.

 ## Citations